What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 What confession actually is

 Confession, also called Reconciliation or Penance, is a sacrament Christ gave the Church on Easter evening.
 He breathed on the apostles and said, Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven (John 20:22-23).
 Every priest who hears confession does so by the authority handed down from that moment.
-The priest is not your judge.
-He is the instrument by which Christ takes your sins away.
+The priest acts as the instrument by which Christ takes your sins away, not as your judge.

 Bishop Davies has written this many times, but most often when he speaks of his own ongoing conversion in this 175th anniversary year: